 We wrote this glossary to help you feel comfortable with the complex language in the ever-accelerating marketing and advertising industry

-Marketing intelligence is an advanced discipline that enables marketers to understand consumer attributes and how different audience interact with their brand across channels and devices, so they can optimize budgets and create relevant experiences that drive meaningful business results.
+To maximize marketing effectiveness, marketers must be able to understand consumer attributes and how different audiences interact with their brand across channels and devices, so they can optimize budgets and create relevant experiences that drive meaningful business results.

-Visual IQ’s glossary provides definitions of common terms associated with marketing intelligence.
+Nielsen Visual IQ’s glossary provides definitions of common terms associated with marketing effectiveness.
 Some of them may be new to you, and we want to demystify words you’ve heard but haven’t had a chance to clarify.

-You’ll find definitions for some of the most important terms, including current vocabulary associated with data collection and activation, marketing attribution, people-based marketing, predictive analytics, and other related concepts.
+You’ll find definitions for some of the most important terms, including current vocabulary associated with data collection and activation, multi-touch attribution, people-based marketing, predictive analytics, and other related concepts.